TisPocky/8086/README.md

-Few MALP codes to practise.
+Few 8086 codes to practise.